 Belief and Beyond Belief explores the music, art, culture, science, ideology, ritual and traditions that have swirled around, informed and debated religion in its many guises.

 The Festival also looks at the broader question of what it means to be human, what is the human spirit, what qualities separate us from the animal kingdom whether we involve religion or not.
 The Festival will look at challenges to religious belief and will ask which, if any, of the mores and rituals and practices of religious belief can be relevant and useful to the world in the 21st century.
 What are the risks to societies if they become more secular and how will that influence artists?

-Nearly all of the London Philharmonic Orchestra’s 2017 Royal Festival Hall concerts will form part of this Festival, the first half of which falls within this season brochure.
-Alongside these concerts (January–May 2017) there will be a wide range of additional events including performances, lectures, debates, and literary events programmed by Southbank Centre, including the first five of eight weekends covering the great questions surrounding our experiences of life – and death:
+Nearly all of the London Philharmonic Orchestra’s 2017 Royal Festival Hall concerts will form part of this Festival.
+Alongside these concerts (January – December 2017) there will be a wide range of additional events including talks, debates, performances and literary events programmed by Southbank Centre, across eight weekends covering the great questions surrounding our experiences of life – and death:

 - How to be good: gurus, gods and guidance (23 September)

 - With God on our side ... religion and war (4–5 November)